 They were men, Castillon finally admits, “who enlisted in ‘The Company’ or supported it, in order to struggle for their countries by fighting for the United States.”
 “The Company” is what the CIA is often called.
 I’ve never read a more open argument.
 The fascists Castillón and Hernández Busto admit frankly that they are U.S. soldiers, in a war against the governments that lead their countries; that they have enlisted with the CIA to fight for the United States.

-Machetera is a member of Tlaxcala, the international network of translators for linguistic diversity.
-This translation may be reprinted as long as the content remains unaltered, and the author and translator are cited.
+Machetera is a member of Tlaxcala, the network of translators for linguistic diversity.
+This translation may be reprinted as long as the content remains unaltered, and the source, author, and translator are cited.